nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 For more details see the [ARM MAP documentation](https://developer.arm.com/docs/101136/latest/map).

-In the following both, GUI and express launch are used with the scatter example.
+In the following, both GUI and express launch versions are used with the scatter example.

 ## Scatter MPI test case